PyWeek Game Progamming Challenge Rules

 - 9. Target platform

 You may either enter as an individual or as a team with as many members as you like.
-Individuals and teams will be judged together (we figure the benefits of being in a team are outweighed by the disadvantages of being in a team).
+Individual and team and team entries will be judged separately and a winner announced in each category.

 All members of a team get to vote (though not for their own team), enter diary entries and upload files.
 People may join more than one team.